 Congratulations on receiving a GSA contract!
 We wish you great success in this endeavor.
 GSA understands that having a new contract can be daunting, so we have outlined the very first steps you’ll need to take.
 There are three critical elements to achieve success as a new contractor: 1) ensure contract compliance; 2) educate yourself and your colleagues; 3) market the contract.
 In addition, we’ll share some general hints and tips you probably won’t find elsewhere, as well as some of the more important links you’ll need.
 Much of this information is repeated elsewhere throughout the VSC site (and often in more detail than here), so be sure to look through the whole site!

 This early in your contract life cycle, there are only a few steps related to compliance.

 - Most importantly, you need to post a catalog to GSA Advantage!.
 See the sections on the VSC site that further describe this process.

-- Familiarize yourself with the 72a quarterly reporting site and register your contract there.
+- Familiarize yourself with the FAS Sales Reporting Portal and register your contract there.
 You’ll return to this site every quarter to report your sales.
 The report is required within 30 days following the close of each standard calendar quarter and must be submitted even if you do not have sales yet.

 - Check in with your ACO & PCO to determine if anything further is needed.